karllhughes/learn/_posts/2021-10-26-what-is-a-developer-advocate.md

 ### Why Hire a Developer Advocate?

 According to Adam Gordon Bell, "If your company's target market is developers, you need a Developer Advocate."
 Having that link between the company and outside developers can make a huge difference in adoption of and satisfaction with your product.
-With a Developer Advocate, you can expect benefits like an increase in sign ups, valuable feedback from the community, building brand awareness, and cultivating a robust community.
+With a Developer Advocate, you can expect benefits like an increase in sign-ups, valuable feedback from the community, building brand awareness, and cultivating a robust community.

 ### When should you hire a Developer Advocate?

 Everyone I spoke with agreed that if your company caters primarily to software developers, you should hire a Developer Advocate as early as possible.
 As Samina Kabir put it, "having a good developer advocate as early as possible really shapes the future of your product or service."

 According to Richard Moot, some companies "skate by for a while by having some passionate engineers who are doing 'DevRel' without knowing it."
-It may be tempting to do this to save money, but it is better in the long run to start hiring your DevRel team ASAP.
+It may be tempting to do this to save money, but it is better, in the long run, to start hiring your [DevRel team](https://draft.dev/learn/developer-relations-career-insights-from-7-industry-leaders) ASAP.

 DevRel "[should not be regarded as a sprint](https://dmexco.com/stories/developer-relations-why-software-vendors-should-invest-in-devrel/), but rather as an endurance run," and having Developer Advocates on board early can be essential in setting up your long game.